 3 Essentials that make or break a Wireframe

-The efficacy and essentials of wireframes lie in the fact that they are able to converge a thought process for any mobile application or a website.
-You get a firsthand account of how your mobile app would feel and whether it’s headed in the right direction.
+The efficacy and wireframing essentials lie in the fact you can converge a thought process for your mobile or web app.
+You get a firsthand account of how your product would feel, and whether you’re headed in the right direction or not.

-Wireframes should be usability focused as the primary purpose is to deliver screens that have a knack for navigation and user control.
-When a user sees a wireframe, his thought process firstly shouldn’t get jumbled up.
-Secondly, the usability features must be enhanced so that a page layout effectively captures the very purpose of a wireframe.
+Wireframes should be usability-focused as the primary purpose is to deliver screens that have a knack for navigation and user control.
+When a user sees a wireframe, his thought process shouldn’t get jumbled up.
+Secondly, the usability features must be enhanced so that a page layout effectively captures the very goal of the wireframe.

 Some of the features that portray usability include: